Explore our platform and learn how it can help your application shine.

 Authentication is the process of verifying a user’s identity—making sure they are who they say they are.
 Traditionally, the most common method for identity authentication was a password.
 If the username provided by a user matched the password credentials, the identity was determined valid and the user was granted access.

-Learn more in our detailed guide to authentication
+Learn more in our detailed guide about authentication

 Authorization comes into action after the user’s identity has been verified through authentication.
 It provides full or partial access to resources such as devices, files, applications, specific operations or data.
 To take a simple example:

-Learn more in our detailed guide to authentication vs. authorization
+Learn more in our detailed guide about authentication vs. authorization

 RBAC mechanisms allow or restrict access to users according to their roles within the organization.
 It provides users with access to data and applications required to perform their jobs while minimizing the risk of unauthorized activities like access to sensitive data.